quii/go-specs-greet/README.md

 }
 ```

+Our `main` function:

-- Listen on the port
+- Listens on a port
-- We create a `GreetServer` that implements this interface, and then register it with `grpcServer.RegisterGreeterServer`, along with a `grpc.Server`.
+- Creates a `GreetServer` that implements the interface, and then registers it with `grpcServer.RegisterGreeterServer`, along with a `grpc.Server`.
-- Use the server with the listener
+- Uses the server with the listener

-It wouldn't be a massive extra effort to call our domain code inside `greetServer.Greet` rather than hard-coding `fix-me` in the message, but I'd like to run our acceptance test first to see if everything is working end to end on a transport level.
+It wouldn't be a massive extra effort to call our domain code inside `greetServer.Greet` rather than hard-coding `fix-me` in the message, but I'd like to run our acceptance test first to see if everything is working on a transport level and verify the failing test output.

 ```
 greet.go:16: Expected values to be equal: